codepath/android_guides/Beginning-Android-Resources.md

 * [CodeLearn Android Tutorial](http://www.codelearn.org/android-tutorial) - Interesting interactive tutorial for learning Android step-by-step.
 Definitely worth a look as you build a twitter client step-by-step.

-* [Common tasks](http://developer.android.com/guide/faq/commontasks.html) are a useful list of typical things you can do in your app and how to develop them.
+* [Common tasks](http://developer.android.com/guide/faq/commontasks.html) is a useful list from Google of typical things you can do in your app with links to explanations on how to do them.

 * [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=en) is a great app available on the Google Play Store.
-You probably have heard of it.
-This app won't teach you anything about how to develop Android apps but it will show you what an Android app can do with your phone.
-I learned a lot from it.
-Whenever I realised I wanted to do something specific, I knew I could do it because I had done it before on Tasker.
+This app won't teach you anything about how to develop Android apps but it will show you the many possibilities available to you in terms of what you can control on your device with an Android App.
+This app has A LOT of functionalities.

 * [Building Mobile Applications Course](http://cs76.tv/2012/spring/#about,lectures) - Courseware including videos and slides with high-level overview of Android development.

 * [DevAppsDirect](https://play.google.com/store/apps/details?id=com.inappsquared.devappsdirect&hl=en) is another great app you can get from the Play Store.
 While it also won't teach you how to develop an app, it will show you what is available out there.
 The app maintains a list of open source libraries you can use in your project for a variety of purposes.
 Knowing what you can reuse will save you a lot of time in the future.

-* [Android Programming: Pushing the Limits](http://www.amazon.com/Android-Programming-Pushing-Erik-Hellman/dp/1118717376) is a solid book to check out.
+* [Android Programming: Pushing the Limits](http://www.amazon.com/Android-Programming-Pushing-Erik-Hellman/dp/1118717376) is a fairly good book to check out.

-* [The Busy Coder's Guide to Android Development](http://commonsware.com/Android/) is comprehensive with its over 2,400 pages but starts with the basics, explaining the concepts.
-It also has those "do-it-yourself" tutorials to help you retain what you are learning.
-The book is a bit expensive but it comes with a one-year subscription to keep it updated during the period.
+* [The Busy Coder's Guide to Android Development](http://commonsware.com/Android/) is comprehensive with its over 2,400 pages but starts with the basics.
+It also has "do-it-yourself" tutorials to help you retain what you are learning.
+The book is a bit expensive but it comes with a one-year subscription to keep it updated during the period, as the author is constantly adding to the text.
 All code examples are free and [can be found here](https://github.com/commonsguy/cw-omnibus/).
 Even if you don't buy the book, consider browsing through some of the examples there to learn how other programmers do things.
 Finally, Mark Murphy, the author of the book, is helpful whether you contact him by e-mail or on the [StackOverflow website](http://stackoverflow.com/).
 Check out [his profile](http://stackoverflow.com/users/115145/commonsware).
-He is in the all time top-10 ranking list there.
+He is in the top-10 of all time ranked list there.

 ## Key Concepts